awslabs/amazon-neptune-tools/neptune-export/docs/export-rdf.md

             neptune-export.sh export-rdf - Export RDF graph from Neptune to Turtle

     SYNOPSIS
-            neptune-export.sh export-rdf [ --alb-host-header <albHostHeader> ]
+            neptune-export.sh export-rdf [ --alb-endpoint <albEndpoint> ]
                     {-d | --dir} <directory> {-e | --endpoint} <endpoints>...
-                    [ --log-level <logLevel> ]
+                    [ --lb-port <lbPort> ] [ --log-level <logLevel> ]
-                    [ --nlb-host-header <nlbHostHeader> ] [ {-p | --port} <port> ]
+                    [ --nlb-endpoint <nlbEndpoint> ] [ {-p | --port} <port> ]
                     [ {-t | --tag} <tag> ] [ --use-iam-auth ]

     OPTIONS
-            --alb-host-header <albHostHeader>
+            --alb-endpoint <albEndpoint>
+                Application load balancer endpoint <NEPTUNE_DNS:PORT> (optional
-                Host header of the form <NEPTUNE_DNS:PORT> (optional – use only if connecting to an IAM DB enabled Neptune cluster through an application load balancer (ALB) – see https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer)
+                – use only if connecting to an IAM DB enabled Neptune cluster through an application load balancer (ALB) – see https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer)

                 This option may occur a maximum of 1 times

-                This option is part of the group 'host-header' from which only one option may be specified
+                This option is part of the group 'load-balancer' from which only one option may be specified

             -d <directory>, --dir <directory>